Social Protection Briefing Notes

-These briefs comprise country cases of measures to protect informal workers from risks from lockdowns, from the pandemic itself, and more hazardous situations that may arise.
+These briefs comprise country cases of measures to protect workers from risks from lockdowns, from the pandemic itself, and more hazardous situations that may arise.
 These are not policy recommendations but are instead tools to share initiatives and policies implemented in different parts of the world.

 English, Spanish and French

-Issue #3: Bolsa Família: past and future of the Brazilian cash-grant programme
+Issue #3: Bolsa Família: Past and future of the Brazilian cash-grant programmeEnglish, Spanish and Portuguese

 Many different organizations and specialists talk about universal social protection.
 But their vision of how to achieve universal social protection is very different.
-In this briefing note, we will look at how two of the main actors in this debate, the World Bank and the ILO, look at the issue so that we better understand how the two interpretations differ.
+In this briefing note, we look at how two of the main actors in this debate, the World Bank and the ILO, look at the issue so that we better understand how the interpretations differ.

 Social Protection Responses to COVID-19